Brunty/jenkins-cd-workshop/GETTING-STARTED.md

 Once confirmed, you're done with the main stuff! (until the workshop)

+The day before the workshop, I'd recommend running a `git pull` and `vagrant provision` just to pull down and run any final changes that are made.

 ## Extras:

 You may want to connect to the VM to view databases, you can do this using a program such as [Sequel Pro](https://www.sequelpro.com) and the following details (connecting via SSH):